An Explanation of Fed Tapering and Its Impact on the Markets

 Tapering, in the financial world, refers to the winding down of certain activities by a central bank.
 One program that saw tapering in 2013 and 2014 is quantitative easing—the Federal Reserve's purchase of assets, including mortgage-backed securities and other assets with long-term maturities, to help bring down interest rates.

 Quantitative easing was put in place in response to the 2007-2008 financial crisis.
 The Fed hoped the program would help banks feel comfortable lending money again.
 The program was meant to temporarily stimulate the economy, and after the Fed saw a favorable impact on inflation and employment, it announced that it would taper its buying program.
 In other words, it would purchase fewer assets each month.

 Origin of the Tapering Discussion

 This was just one of many statements made by Bernanke that day.
-However, it was the one that received the most attention because investors were already concerned about the potential market impact of a reduction in a policy that had been so favorable for both stocks and bonds.
+However, it was the one that received the most attention, because investors were already concerned about the potential market impact of a reduction in a policy that had been so favorable for both stocks and bonds.

+Bernanke followed up on those statements in a news conference after the Fed's July 19, 2013 meeting.
+While stating that the quantitative easing policy remained in place, the Fed chairman also said that the policy was dependent on incoming data.
 Given the improvement in the U.S. economy, he expected this data-driven approach would prompt him to begin to taper QE before the end of 2013, with the program ending entirely in 2014.

 With this as background, the markets expected the tapering to occur at the Fed's Sept.
 18, 2013, meeting.
 However, the central bank surprised the markets by electing to keep QE at $85 billion per month.